neuefische/wd-flipped-classroom-curriculum/sessions/react-state/react-state.md

 > 💡 Changing a state triggers a re-render of the component.

-When re-rendering the component, React executes the component function again from top to button, which will again return JSX.
+When re-rendering the component, React executes the component function again from top to bottom, which will again return JSX.
 However, this time the variable has a new value - the value that was passed with the call of the `set` function.
 This means the return JSX includes the new value.